 This isn’t about eminent domain or land use, and therefore not within the purview of our usual dirt-related topics, but being a matter of urban governance, we can’t fail to take note of it because it illustrates just how crazy things can get.
 As you know, the country is overwhelmed with disputations over gun control legislation intended to declare certain weapons illegal.
 Given the recent horrors of Newtown, Connecticut, that’s hardly surprising.
+Most people are simply getting Airsoft Guns instead as they’re so much safer and more straightforward to own.
 But out here in la-la land, this dispute has unearthed something really, really crazy.
-Before you continue reading, In a case of self-defense there are many things you might need help with, most importantly legal fees (source).

 California already has a law whereby convicted felons and mentally ill folks are prohibited from owning guns.
 Their names are in a database so that the authorities can contact them and confiscate their illegally held guns.
 Sounds good, but . . .

-While this is going on, our Senator, Dianne Feinstein, is moving heaven and earth to pass new laws that, at least as we understand them, will require the confiscation of so-called assault weapons and large capacity magazines from everybody, not just felons and dingalings.
-Which necessarily will add many guns to the list of proscribed ones, and add to the burdens of law enforcemeent folks who are unable to keep up with the flow of illegal guns that are in line for confiscation under existing law.
+While this is going on, our Senator, Dianne Feinstein, is moving heaven and earth to pass new laws that, at least as we understand them, will require the confiscation of so-called assault weapons and large-capacity magazines from everybody, not just felons and dingalings.
+This necessarily will add many guns to the list of proscribed ones, and add to the burdens of law enforcement folks who are unable to keep up with the flow of illegal guns that are in line for confiscation under existing law.

 We were hoping to say something snappy in conclusion, but nothing comes to mind that would even come close to doing justice to this meshuggas.